With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Compass Health is a mental health treatment center in Lexington, MO, located at Lafayette Square Center, 819 South 13 Highway, 64067 zip code area.
 Compass Health provides outpatient treatment and telemedicine/telehealth.
-Compass Health offers behavior modification, individual psychotherapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Compass Health offers group therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
 Compass Health also supports people requiring dual diagnosis treatment.
-Additional services at Compass Health consist of education services, mentoring/peer support/consumer-run services and assertive community treatment.
+Additional services at Compass Health consist of case management, education services and assertive community treatment.

 Learn MoreCompass Health is a mental health clinic in Odessa, Missouri, located at 1278 West U. s.
 40 Highway, 64076.
-Compass Health offers outpatient treatment and telemedicine/telehealth.
-Compass Health provides trauma therapy, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and children / adolescents.
+Compass Health offers telemedicine/telehealth and outpatient treatment.
+Compass Health provides trauma therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
 Compass Health also supports transitional age young adults and people requiring dual diagnosis treatment.
-Some other services provided by Compass Health include assertive community treatment, psychosocial rehabilitation services and case management.
+Some other services provided by Compass Health include case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn MoreBurrell Behavioral Health Carrollton Clinic is a mental health facility in Carrollton, MO, located at 305 North Mason Street, in the 64633 zip code.
 Burrell Behavioral Health Carrollton Clinic provides telemedicine/telehealth and outpatient treatment.
-Burrell Behavioral Health Carrollton Clinic provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Burrell Behavioral Health Carrollton Clinic provides dialectical behavior therapy, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
 Burrell Behavioral Health Carrollton Clinic also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
 Some other services available at Burrell Behavioral Health Carrollton Clinic include case management and psychosocial rehabilitation services.

 Learn MoreCompass Health is one of mental health facilities in Warrensburg, Missouri, located at 616 Burkarth Road, 64093 zip code.
 Compass Health provides outpatient treatment and telemedicine/telehealth.
-Compass Health provides individual psychotherapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
+Compass Health provides cognitive behavioral therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
 Compass Health also supports people requiring dual diagnosis treatment.
-Additional services provided at Compass Health include psychosocial rehabilitation services, case management and assertive community treatment.
+Additional services provided at Compass Health include assertive community treatment, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Learn MoreCompass Health is a mental health clinic in Warrensburg, MO, located at 703 North Devasher Road, 64093 zip code area.
-Compass Health provides telemedicine/telehealth and residential treatment.
-Compass Health offers integrated dual diagnosis disorder treatment, individual psychotherapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Compass Health provides residential treatment and telemedicine/telehealth.
+Compass Health offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, adults and young adults.
 Compass Health also supports people requiring dual diagnosis treatment.
 Additional services offered at Compass Health include case management and psychosocial rehabilitation services.

 Learn MoreComprehensive Mental Health Services is a mental health treatment clinic in Independence, Missouri, located at 17844 East 23rd Street, in the 64057 zip code.
-Comprehensive Mental Health Services provides telemedicine/telehealth and outpatient treatment.
-Comprehensive Mental Health Services provides psychotropic medication, group therapy and couples/family therapy to children / adolescents, adults and seniors 65 or older.
-Comprehensive Mental Health Services also supports people with PTSD, transitional age young adults and people with trauma.
-Additional services provided by Comprehensive Mental Health Services consist of suicide prevention services, case management and illness management and recovery.
+Comprehensive Mental Health Services provides outpatient treatment and telemedicine/telehealth.
+Comprehensive Mental Health Services provides trauma therapy, integrated dual diagnosis disorder treatment and couples/family therapy to young adults, adults and seniors 65 or older.
+Comprehensive Mental Health Services also supports people with trauma, people with serious mental illness and transitional age young adults.
+Additional services provided by Comprehensive Mental Health Services consist of court-ordered outpatient treatment, housing services and diet and exercise counseling.

 Learn MoreRediscover is a mental health facility in Lees Summit, MO, located at 901 Ne Independence Avenue, 64086 zip code area.
 Rediscover provides partial hospitalization/day treatment and outpatient treatment.
-Rediscover provides cognitive behavioral therapy, individual psychotherapy and behavior modification to young adults, adults and seniors 65 or older.
-Rediscover also supports people with serious mental illness, transitional age young adults and people requiring dual diagnosis treatment.
-Additional services offered by Rediscover consist of chronic disease/illness management, intensive case management and illness management and recovery.
+Rediscover provides integrated dual diagnosis disorder treatment, activity therapy and behavior modification to young adults, adults and seniors 65 or older.
+Rediscover also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
+Additional services offered by Rediscover consist of supported housing, diet and exercise counseling and housing services.

 Learn MoreFamily Conservancy is a mental health treatment center in Kansas City, Missouri, located at 4240 Blue Ridge Boulevard, Suite 434, part of the 64133 zip code.
 Family Conservancy provides outpatient treatment.
-Family Conservancy also offers trauma therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
-Family Conservancy also provides family psychoeducation, court-ordered outpatient treatment and legal advocacy.
+Family Conservancy also offers trauma therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
+Family Conservancy also provides case management, court-ordered outpatient treatment and legal advocacy.

 Learn MoreFitzgibbon Hospital Behavioral Health Unit is a mental health clinic in Marshall, MO, located at 2305 South 65 Highway, in the 65340 zip code.
 Fitzgibbon Hospital Behavioral Health Unit provides hospital inpatient treatment.
-Fitzgibbon Hospital Behavioral Health Unit offers dialectical behavior therapy, activity therapy and cognitive behavioral therapy to adults and young adults.
-More services at Fitzgibbon Hospital Behavioral Health Unit include suicide prevention services, housing services and chronic disease/illness management.
+Fitzgibbon Hospital Behavioral Health Unit offers couples/family therapy, group therapy and dialectical behavior therapy to young adults and adults.
+More services at Fitzgibbon Hospital Behavioral Health Unit include psychosocial rehabilitation services, illness management and recovery and integrated primary care services.

 Learn MoreGreat Circle New Homestead is a mental health center in Marshall, Missouri, located at 28143 Ladybug Drive, 65340 zip code.
-Great Circle New Homestead provides telemedicine/telehealth and residential treatment.
-Great Circle New Homestead offers cognitive behavioral therapy, group therapy and trauma therapy to children / adolescents.
+Great Circle New Homestead provides residential treatment and telemedicine/telehealth.
+Great Circle New Homestead offers group therapy, behavior modification and cognitive behavioral therapy to children / adolescents.
 Great Circle New Homestead also supports people with trauma and children/adolescents with serious emotional disturbance.
-More services available at Great Circle New Homestead include family psychoeducation, integrated primary care services and case management.
+More services available at Great Circle New Homestead include case management, family psychoeducation and integrated primary care services.

 Learn MoreBurrell Behavioral Health Marshall Clinic is a mental health treatment center in Marshall, MO, located at 33 East Jackson Street, 65340 zip code area.
 Burrell Behavioral Health Marshall Clinic provides outpatient treatment and telemedicine/telehealth.
-Burrell Behavioral Health Marshall Clinic offers behavior modification, group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Burrell Behavioral Health Marshall Clinic also supports people with serious mental illness, people with PTSD and transitional age young adults.
-Additional services at Burrell Behavioral Health Marshall Clinic consist of mentoring/peer support/consumer-run services, chronic disease/illness management and integrated primary care services.
+Burrell Behavioral Health Marshall Clinic offers couples/family therapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, young adults and children / adolescents.
+Burrell Behavioral Health Marshall Clinic also supports people with trauma, people with serious mental illness and people with PTSD.
+Additional services at Burrell Behavioral Health Marshall Clinic consist of integrated primary care services, chronic disease/illness management and intensive case management.

 Learn MoreKc Care Health Center Northeast Location is a mental health clinic in Kansas City, Missouri, located at 4601 Independence Avenue, 64124.
 Kc Care Health Center Northeast Location offers outpatient treatment.
-Kc Care Health Center Northeast Location provides cognitive behavioral therapy, trauma therapy and group therapy to young adults, seniors 65 or older and adults.
+Kc Care Health Center Northeast Location provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Kc Care Health Center Northeast Location also supports people with HIV or AIDS.
-Some other services provided by Kc Care Health Center Northeast Location include diet and exercise counseling, case management and suicide prevention services.
+Some other services provided by Kc Care Health Center Northeast Location include family psychoeducation, chronic disease/illness management and diet and exercise counseling.

 Learn MoreGreat Circle Tom Butterfield Campus is a mental health facility in Marshall, MO, located at 1126 East Highway Ww, in the 65340 zip code.
-Great Circle Tom Butterfield Campus provides residential treatment and telemedicine/telehealth.
-Great Circle Tom Butterfield Campus provides group therapy, individual psychotherapy and trauma therapy to children / adolescents.
-Great Circle Tom Butterfield Campus also supports people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Great Circle Tom Butterfield Campus include intensive case management, case management and education services.
+Great Circle Tom Butterfield Campus provides telemedicine/telehealth and residential treatment.
+Great Circle Tom Butterfield Campus provides individual psychotherapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Great Circle Tom Butterfield Campus also supports children/adolescents with serious emotional disturbance and people with trauma.
+Some other services available at Great Circle Tom Butterfield Campus include family psychoeducation, education services and case management.

 Learn MoreKansas City Vamc Mental Health 116a is one of mental health facilities in Kansas City, Missouri, located at 4801 East Linwood Boulevard, 64128 zip code.
-Kansas City Vamc Mental Health 116a provides hospital inpatient treatment, outpatient treatment and residential treatment.
-Kansas City Vamc Mental Health 116a provides trauma therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, seniors 65 or older and young adults.
-Kansas City Vamc Mental Health 116a also supports veterans, people with PTSD and people with trauma.
-Additional services provided at Kansas City Vamc Mental Health 116a include housing services, supported housing and mentoring/peer support/consumer-run services.
+Kansas City Vamc Mental Health 116a provides residential treatment, telemedicine/telehealth and hospital inpatient treatment.
+Kansas City Vamc Mental Health 116a provides cognitive behavioral therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Kansas City Vamc Mental Health 116a also supports veterans, people with trauma and LGBT.
+Additional services provided at Kansas City Vamc Mental Health 116a include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.